 MBA students may choose to take elective courses within one area, creating a concentration in a specific discipline, or may choose to take electives across multiple business disciplines, enhancing a broad interdisciplinary perspective.

-The learning objectives and goals of the MBA program are to develop and emphasize skills in the following areas:
+Students who graduate from the MBA program will develop and emphasize skills in the following areas:

 Admission to Quinnipiac’s graduate business programs is competitive.
 The following criteria apply for admission to the MBA.
-Please note: Separate admissions requirements apply for Quinnipiac BS/BA-MBA students and 3+1 program students in the School of Business.
+Please note: Separate admissions requirements apply for Quinnipiac Dual-Degree BS/MBA and BA/MBA (4+1) students and students entering the Accelerated Dual-Degree BS/MBA (3+1) program in the School of Business.
 Please refer to the appropriate sections of this catalog for further information on these programs.

 All prospective MBA students must submit the following:

 - Appropriate application form for either the online MBA or the part-time or full-time on-campus program.
 Online submission is preferred.
-Go to www.qu.edu/gradhowtoapply/.
+Go to Quinnipiac's How to Apply webpage.

 - Official transcripts from all institutions attended, two letters of recommendation, a current resume and a personal statement.